-(7) ESTIMATES OF ACCRUED COSTS, LIABILITIES OUTSTANDING AT THE END OF EACH CALENDAR YEAR, AND FUTURE CASH FLOW UNDER THE PROGRAM
+(6) ESTIMATES OF ACCRUED COSTS, LIABILITIES OUTSTANDING AT THE END OF EACH CALENDAR YEAR, AND FUTURE CASH FLOW UNDER THE PROGRAM

-During 1966-67, approximately 92 percent of those aged 65 or over were enrolled in the program.
-This percentage of participation was assumed to continue in the future under both the expected and high-cost estimates (for reasons given earlier, a large variation in the number enrolled would not affect the financial soundness of the program).
+During the second half of 1968, approximately 95 percent of all persons aged 65 or over in the country were enrolled in the program.
+This percentage of participation was assumed to continue in the future (for reasons given earlier, a large variation in the number enrolled would not affect the financial soundness of the program).
 The premiums, Government matching contributions, and benefit payments accrued were obtained by multiplying the corresponding rate per capita by the projected enrollment.
 Interest earnings were calculated from the anticipated experience of the trust fund on a cash basis (projected as explained below).

-The eash benefits estimated to be paid during 1968 were projected from those paid in the last part of 1967.
-Benefit payments beyond 1968 were calculated from the corresponding accrued item, under the assumption that the total benefit payments incurred but unpaid at the end of each period would be the same as at December 31, 1968 (which is equivalent to the assumption that the lag in payment of benefits is assumed to decrease gradually).
-As a percentage of benefit payments accrued in the preceding year, benefit payments incurred but unpaid are thus assumed to decrease from about 35 percent on December 31, 1967, to about 20 percent as of December 31, 1970.
+The cash benefits estimated to be paid during 1968 were projected from the actual experience for the first 11 months of the year.
+Benefit payments beyond 1968 were calculated from the corresponding accrued item, under the assumption that the total benefit payments incurred but unpaid at the end of each period would be a constant proportion of the accrued benefits for the preceding 12 months.
+As a percentage of benefit payments accrued in the preceding year, benefit payments incurred but unpaid are thus assumed to decrease from about 39 percent on December 31, 1967, to 34 percent on December 31, 1968, and to 33 percent for later periods.

-Premiums collected in cash for years beyond 1967 are assumed to equal those accrued.
-Government matching contributions transferred are expected to catch up early in 1968 with the premiums collected and to continue thereafter at the same rate as premiums collected.
+Premiums collected in cash for years beyond 1968 are assumed to equal those accrued.
+Government matching contributions transferred very closely caught up with the premiums collected in July 1968 and are expected to continue thereafter at virtually the same rate as premiums collected.

-Administrative expenses for fiscal years 1968 and 1969 on a cash basis were obtained from the Budget Document of the United States for fiscal year 1969.
-The liability outstanding at the end of each period for the administrative expenses for processing benefit payments incurred but unpaid was assumed to be 9 percent of such benefit payments.
-This procedure, based on budget figures, produces administrative expenses accrued of approximately 10 percent of benefit payments, which is somewhat higher than the 9 percent that was assumed in the calculations of administrative expenses per capita (as in table A).
+Administrative expenses for fiscal years 1969 and 1970 on a cash basis were obtained from the budget document of the United States for fiscal year 1970.
+The liability outstanding at the end of each period for the administrative expenses for processing benefit payments incurred but unpaid was assumed to be 11.4 percent of such benefit payments, which proportion is based on the budget figures.